New Students & FAQ

 Research in the Center for Photochemical Sciences focuses on a wide range of investigations into the role of light in chemical and physical processes.
 Such emphasis enables collaborative, interdisciplinary research.
 Some of highlights of our research focus include:

 - Molecular Photochemistry and Photophysics of Novel Chromophores

 - Hybrid Metal-Organic Photonic Materials

 - Photopolymers and Photopolymerization

 Students pursuing the Ph.D. degree will need about 4 to 5 years to complete the degree.
 Coursework is completed in the first two or three semesters, and students are encouraged to begin research as early as possible.
 Students will have chosen their research adviser by the beginning of the second semester.
 The Qualification Examination (10-15 page research paper and oral examination) is completed by the end of the second year.
-Students become candidates for the Ph.D. degree after completion of the Preliminary Examination (preparation and defense of an original research proposal) and submission of the dissertation abstract.
+Students become candidates for the Ph.D. degree after completion of the Preliminary Examination (preparation and defense of an original research proposal) in their 3rd year, and submission of the dissertation abstract.

 Students who are pursuing an M.S. degree will need about 2 years to complete the degree.

 Bowling Green State University and the Center for Photochemical Sciences provide full support for all graduate students in good standing, which includes tuition, fees, and a competitive stipend.
 This support will be in the form of a teaching assistantship, research assistantship, or fellowship.